v50 Steam/Premium information for editors

 Remove default functions[edit]

-Just as easily as you can add new functions and table entries, you can overwrite default entries so that they cannot generate.
+Just as easily as new functions and table entries can be added, default entries can be overwritten so that they cannot generate.
 This snippet removes the default forgotten beasts.

 creatures.fb.default=nil